Getting Started with Accommodations

 • Williams College, through the administrators providing support for students with disabilities, has the right to:

-• uphold academic standards;
+• uphold academic and conduct standards;

 • identifies the disability,